summa-dev/summa-aggregation/README.md

 ## Orchestrator

 The Orchestrator in the Summa Aggregation serves as the central management component, coordinating the data processing activities.
-It plays a pivotal role in coordinating the activities of Executors and Workers, improving of tasks in the generation of Merkle sum tree.
+It plays a pivotal role in coordinating the activities of Executors and Workers, improving efficiency of tasks of building Merkle sum tree.
 The final result of the Orchestrator is the construction of the `AggregationMerkleSumTree`.
 This is achieved by aggregating the mini-trees constructed by the Workers.
 The Worker in here refers to a container running `mini-tree-server`.

 Key functions of the Orchestrator include: